 Crested geckos are friendly reptiles.
 Its popularity as pets keep on raising.
 People around the world are declared hobbyist.
 One of the first things they accomplish is creating the perfect living area away from home.

+Crested gecko is a species original from New Caledonia.
+This island in the southwest of the Pacific Ocean.
 The perfect crested gecko setup must meet some basic requirements.

 Different reptiles require different enclosure.
 A crested gecko kept in captivity will need a terrarium.
 Specialized brands offer terrariums for crested geckos.
 These are expensive so most people do not buy them.
 It is possible to create the perfect living space for a crested gecko with a regular aquarium.